 This 15-week program fulfills all the training goals of a certified law enforcement academy.
 Students receive 428 hours of intense police training.
 All instruction is provided by current police instructors or experts in the police field.
 Individuals with ambitions to become a Law Enforcement Officer or anyone currently serving in a security capacity will benefit from the hands-on training.

-Successful completion of this program will earn the student 23 semester hours, 21 of which can be applied toward an A.A.S. degree in Police Science.
+Successful completion of this program will earn the student 24 semester hours which can be applied toward an A.A.S. degree in Police Science.
 All courses are corequisite.
 Candidates for the Academy are advised to prepare themselves physically prior to beginning classes.
 Certain physical standards must be met in order to graduate.
 A medical evaluation is mandatory prior to entering the program.
 All instructional and classroom materials are provided.
 Expenses will include tuition, a mandated uniform, a firearm plus ammunition, and physical training attire.

 Please see the NSCC Catalog under the Police Science A.A.S.
-Degree Program Concentrations for Police Science Academy course requirements and Police Science A.A.S.
-Degree Course Articulation Equivalencies.
+Degree Program Concentrations for Police Science Academy course requirements.

 The mission of the Police Science program is to present students with the best technical career education possible.
 The success of our mission is contingent upon constant reinforcement, support, trust and input from the Middle Tennessee Law Enforcement and Corrections Community.